OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 illuminating examples since in most cases only one aspect of the method is being used, and the answer almost always looks obvious to the human eye.
 I will try though.]

-If the process ends with multiple candidates, an unresolvable ambiguity is declared.
-If the ambiguous source node has no children, it is dropped - which is OK because it probably corresponds to one of the existing candidates and therefore would make no new contribution to the workspace.
-If the ambiguous source node has children, it is treated as a potentially new node, possibly turning an N-way homonym into an N+1-way homonym, which is almost certainly wrong.
-Usually, subsequent analysis determines that the grouping is inconsistent with the workspace and it is dropped.
-If it is not dropped, then this is a rare and troublesome situation that requires manual intervention.

 The heuristics are applied in the order in which they are listed above.
 The outcome is sensitive to the ordering.
 The ordering is forced to some extent by internal logic [discuss after the reader